Aboriginals (Aborigines) - The First Australians The First People to Come to Australia

 The Aboriginal people themselves do not seem to have a preferred name by which they call themselves.
 They most commonly refer to each other as Aboriginals, Aborigines or just simply black-fellas (from the words black + fellow).
 Historically they called themselves by the name of their tribe or language group.
 This may have been a result of the fact that they were hunter-gathers and usually moved from place to place.
 For example, they may have said "I am a Wiradjuri man".
 Some groups, however, called themselves by place names.
 For example, people living in what is now New South Wales and Victoria may refer to themselves as "Koori".While those in Queensland may call themselves "Murri" in Western Australia it may be "Noongar".

 Home Sapiens (humans that look like us today) were firmly established in Africa about 200,000 years ago.
-By about 60,000 years ago the last Ice Age was beginning to reached its coldest period.
-This cooling of the earth which had started millions of years earlier had catastrophic effects on the climate.
-Areas such as Europe and North America were covered in ice.
+Sometime between 69,000 and 77,000 years ago there was a super-volcanic eruption at Lake Toba in Sumatra Indonesia.
+This is believed to have been one of the biggest volcanic eruption ever to occur (It was a 1000 times bigger than the eruption of Mount Vesuvius) and resulted in global volcanic winter which lasted 60 to 10 years and a subsequent cooling of the earth for another 1,000 years.
+This is referred to as the last last glacial period or simply the last Ice Age.
+This cooling of the earth resulted in large areas of Europe and North America being covered in ice.
 More importantly areas of Africa where humans had lived for so many years started to dry out.
 The lush forests and savannah they had lived in were slowly replaced with desert and scrub-land with very little food and shelter.
 Humans like many other animals were facing starvation and near extinction.
 As a result some humans started to move out of Africa in search of better opportunities.

 The first human migration out of Africa generally followed the coastlines of Africa, India and Asia on their journey eastward.
 It was easy to walk along a beach and usually there was an adequate supply of shellfish such as clams and mussels for them to eat.
-By 50,000 years ago they had reached as far as Borneo, Papua New Guinea and Timor.
-Australia was still separated from all these lands by 90 kilometres of open sea.
+By about 58,000 years ago the Aboriginal group split off from the main group and continued their journey towards Australia while interbreeding other archaic humans such as Neanderthals, Denisovans and another extinct hominin along the way.
+By 50,000 years ago they had reached as far as Borneo and Timor.
+Australia was at that time part of a super-continent referred to as Shul which also included New Guinea but still separated from all these lands to the north by 90 kilometres of open sea.

 So how did the Aboriginals get across the sea to Australia?